sparrowcode/PermissionsKit/README.md

 ## Why Modules

-If put all code to one package and compile it, Apple Review Team will see a lot of calls to permissions API and ask you provide reason why you really need it permissions.
-Modules allow compile only really using code parts.
-Just select only which you need.
+If you put all your code into one package and compile it, the Apple Review Team will see a lot of calls to the permissions API.
+Most likely, they will ask you to provide a valid reason for why you really need those permissions.
+Using modules allows you to compile only the parts of the code that are actually in use.
+Just select only what you need.

 > [!WARNING]
 > Import only the permissions you really need.